Selecting between Shippo vs ShipStation might sound easy, but the truth is, it isn’t.

 Then when you’re done, Shippo relays all that order fulfillment information back to your ecommerce database.

 But, make no mistake.
 Shippo does not cover only the US.
 But rather, it extends globally, allowing you ship easily and conveniently to pretty much all the countries across the world.

 In the meantime, the platform also manages to send updates to your customers.
 These tracking privileges translate to great customer experience, as buyers are always curious about the progress of their orders.

 Founded in 2011, ShipStation is also a web-based service for managing the entire shipping and order fulfillment process.
-It’s a holistic platform that’s capable of integrating with ecommerce platforms, shopping carts, shipping carriers, payment gateways, and a host of commonly-used sales channels.
+It’s a holistic shipping platform that’s capable of integrating with ecommerce platforms, shopping carts, shipping carriers, payment gateway solutions, and a host of commonly-used sales channels.

 That alone gives you the privilege of importing order data from numerous sources at the same time, all of which is then synced to power fulfillment.
-ShipStation offers advanced features for connecting multiple accounts, working with different shipping carriers, analyzing various order variables, tracking shipments, and organizing order details.
+ShipStation offers advanced features for connecting multiple accounts, working with different shipping carriers (multi-carrier shipping), analyzing various order variables, tracking shipments, and organizing order details.

 Joining the Shippo bandwagon won’t cost you anything, at least for the first 30 days.
 But, as soon as the free trial period lapses, you can expect to pay a minimum of $10 every month to use the service.

 Alternatively, you could choose to proceed with Shippo’s Pay-As-You-Go package, which costs only 5 cents per shipment, exclusive of the corresponding postage costs.
 Not a bad deal for startups and small businesses.

 Once you’re done with registration, the first thing you need to do is, of course, connect Shippo with your online store, The process itself is pretty straightforward, as the software supports all the popular ecommerce platforms by default.